 “To be trapped in time: the compulsion to live almost exclusively through memory and anticipation.”

+From the author Ivan Throne, the Dark Triad Man.
 The Dark World is brutal, unyielding, and does not care about your self-pity.
 Fearlessly take what you deserve, embracing your “maladaptive” traits.
 You must recognize that your focus and skill are what will prepare you for the chaos of reality.
 The fact that we even exist in this universe is preposterous, and the people who embraces their ruthless nature have always been the ones to actually shape nations.

 Each chapter is an essay by a professor teaching at the School of Advanced Air and Space Studies.
 The discussion of strategy is taken from its nebulous definition as an ever-adapting concept, to the study of strategy by the ancients, and finally to its use in modern land, sea, air, space, and cyber contexts.
 The discussion defines how strategy is differentiated from planning, and offers future directions on the nature of war.